PureNimble/ISEP-LAPR2/docs/sprintC/US11/Readme.md

-# US 006 - To create a Task
+# US 11 - To list real estate purchase orders to accept or decline a purchase order for a property

 [Requirements Engineering](01.requirements-engineering/Readme.md)